 From the Workshop of Alexander Bening

-How did dining in the Middle Ages differ from now?
+How Dining in the Middle Ages Differs From Now

 by Gael Stirler

 Recently, I saw a documentary about food that got me thinking about the similarites and differences between dining the Middle Ages and how we eat now.
 It also made me think about all the misconceptions surrounding Medieval cuisine that have been printed in school books.

 One of the biggest differences is that now most of us are responsible for our own food choices rather than having our food prepared for us by someone else everyday.
 We have to make hundreds, even thousands of food decisions everyday.
 From the moment we wake we have to decide whether to eat or not every moment since food is always at hand.
 We need to choose what to eat and when, how much, whether to heat it or not, where to eat, how much to spend, etc. With all this decision-making comes responsibility to make good decisions, but we are so bombarded with advertisements encouraging us to make bad ones, it is hard to make the right decision every time.